elixir-europe/rdmkit/pages/contribute/demo_page.md

 This is preferably done on the 'research_it' page.
 In this way the tag visible on the tagged pages will link to the 'research_it', interlinking everything.
 To only allow a curated list of tags, make sure you find the tag in the `tags.yaml` file in the `_data` repository.

-## Adding a filtered tool-list to your page
+## Adding a filtered tool and resource-list to your page

 Here we list all the tools with the tag **monitoring**  by using the code snippet: